Code

 rmse(mean=11.0, se=1.2)

-Notice that for loo_metrics if we have more than one variable we must specify the variable that we care using the var_names argument, like in the previous example.
+Notice that for loo_metrics and loo_r2 if we have more than one variable we must specify the variable that we care using the var_names argument, like in the previous examples.

 Another quantity of interest that we can obtain via PSIS-LOO-CV is the PIT values.
 As already mentioned in Section 5.2.4, we often are interested in computing: